 Fear is a protective mechanism that causes the animal to respond to potentially harmful stimuli, real or perceived, through escape or defensive behaviour.
 Because fear is a state of motivation like hunger and thirst, we cannot directly measure fear but must infer it by observing the bird’s response to a frightening situation.
 These responses can manifest in two ways – behaviourally and physiologically.

 Behavioural responses can include escape and avoidance behaviour, defensive behaviour, freezing, immobility and vocalisations.
 These responses can be easily measured by observing the bird and recording its behaviour.
-The physiological responses are more difficult to measure as they occur internally within the bird.
+Understandably, the physiological responses are more difficult to measure.

 At this point, the bird will not suffer any ill consequences if the stressor is removed.
 It will have only received a fright and lost a small amount of energy.
 However, if the stressor continues, or a series of acute stress responses occur, the bird will begin to suffer a chronic stress response.
 A prolonged elevation of corticosterone can decrease the health, productivity and immunity of the bird as the physiological cost of maintaining a constant stress state takes its toll on the body.
 The chronic stress response, particularly its adverse consequences on growth, immunology or reproduction, is indicative of poor animal welfare.